kbuckler/linear-cli/docs/COMMANDS.md

 ### Populate Linear

 Populates your Linear workspace with test data for reporting and analysis.
+Instead of creating new teams, the command uses your existing teams and creates test projects and issues within them.

 ```
 linear generator populate [options]
 ```

 **Options:**
-- `--teams NUMBER`: Number of teams to create (default: 2)
+- `--teams NUMBER`: Number of teams to use from your workspace (default: 2)
 - `--projects-per-team NUMBER`: Number of projects per team (default: 2)
 - `--issues-per-project NUMBER`: Number of issues per project (default: 5)